 National Baklava Day

-National Baklava Day is a holiday that falls on November 17th annually and celebrates a dessert that’s made out of phyllo pastry that’s been filled with chopped nuts and soaked in honey.
-This dessert has been around for hundreds of years and is a common dessert in Arab and Turkish cuisines, and in the Balkans, along the South Caucasus, and in central Asia.
-It also has quite the following in the U.S as well and is enjoyed by Americans from coast to coast.
-That’s probably why this holiday continues to become more popular with each passing year.
+National Baklava Day is a holiday that falls on November 17th annually and celebrates a dessert made out of phyllo pastry filled with chopped nuts and soaked in honey.
+This dessert has been around for hundreds of years and is a common dessert in Arab and Turkish cuisines, as well as in the Balkans, the South Caucasus, and Central Asia.

-The History Of Baklava
+The History of Baklava

-Choosing A Variety Of Baklava
+Choosing a Variety of Baklava

-The one thing that we noticed is that many people come into contact with a particular type of baklava and then think that’s the only way that this dessert can be made.
-Then they realize that there are literally hundreds of different variations on this dessert and their mind is blown.
-Although we don’t have the time and space to list every type of baklava available, we wanted to list some of the varieties that we like the most.
+One thing that we’ve noticed is that many people come into contact with a particular type of baklava and then think that’s the only way this dessert can be made.
+Then they realize that there are hundreds of different variations of this dessert, and their minds are blown.

 - Borma Cashews